odinuv/web/en/apv/walkthrough/templates-layout/index.md

 effect on the final look of the HTML page.
 They are merely a programmatic tool used for better HTML code organization.

-Each HTML page in a web application **shares** a lot of HTML code with other pages in that application.
+Each HTML page in a web application **shares** a lot of the HTML code with other pages in that application.
 So far you have only created simple isolated pages, so this might not seem obvious at the moment.
 But if you look at any existing web application you should see that all the pages usually share the same header, footer, navigation,